top of page

 Feeding Therapy

 Feeding therapy focuses on improving a child’s ability to successfully and safely eat a variety of different foods.
 Feeding therapy may work on self-feeding skills, sensory processing, oral motor skills, and/or acceptance of new or less-preferred food items to expand a child’s food repertoire and diet.
-Services are provided by either an Occupational Therapist (OT) or Speech-Language Pathologist (SLP).
-Therapists utilize evidence-based strategies to evaluate and provide skilled therapy to children with a variety of different needs and ability levels.
+Services are most commonly provided by either an Occupational Therapist or Speech Therapist, who utilize evidence-based strategies to evaluate and treat feeding needs.
+Additionally, ABA can play a crucial role in improving feeding-related behaviors such as, reinforcing positive eating behaviors, reducing problematic behaviors associated with eating, and promote greater acceptance of a variety of foods.

 Areas Feeding Therapy Addresses: